GluuFederation/docs-clustermgr-prod/3.1.3/source/aws-config/index.md

   ![Routing](../img/clb_configure_routing.png)
   - Step 5: Register Targets:
     - Search with IP address of your Gluu Servers and add them here in this list.
- [//]: # (   - `Enable Stickiness`: We need to enable 'Stickiness' for this Target Group.
-Select 'Target Group' > Scroll down to 'Attributes' > Hit 'Edit Attributes' > Enable 'Stickiness' and set 'Stickiness Duration' ( for our testing purpose we set duration to 120 seconds ) )
   ![Register_target](../img/clb_register_targets.png)
   - Step 6: Review:
     - An overview of configuration which will be used to create this new load balancer.
 You can double check and reconfigure any component if required.
 After successful completion, you should see a confirmation from AWS like below.
   ![Confirmation](../img/clb-confirmation.png)
+  - Step 7: Enable Stickiness
+      We need to enable 'Stickiness' for this Target Group.
+Select 'Target Group' > Scroll down to 'Attributes' > Hit 'Edit Attributes' > Enable 'Stickiness' and set 'Stickiness Duration' ( for our testing purpose we set duration to 120 seconds

 ## Testing